Razat94/learn/PowerBI/README-PowerBI.md

 	With most datasets however, there are usually complex groups or subsets of data.
-	To manage this, we can create a hierarchy that by default gives the user a high-level overview of your data, and it can drill down into more detailed levels as needed.
+	To manage this, we can create a hierarchy that by default gives the user a high-level overview of your data, and it can drill down into more detailed levels as needed. i.e. Hierarchy = GROUPING/AGGREGATE

-	NOTES: Microsoft: Levels of a hierarchy are always based on columns from the same model table In short: we're grouping a set of related fields together under a hierarchy. i.e. Hierarchy = GROUPING/AGGREGATE
+	Microsoft article: "Levels of a hierarchy are always based on columns from the same model table" In short: we're grouping a set of related fields together under a hierarchy.
 		Whole Point: Improves organization & no need to make potential duplicate charts thereby saving space.

+	Quadrant 1 (Use Focus Mode so that size of the chart doesn't matter):
+	Scenario: We'll create a hierarchy of sales for 'Region' -> 'State'

-	EXCERCISE: Create a Regional Sales Clustered Column Chart.
+	Task: Create a Regional Sales Clustered Column Chart.
+		Goal/Main idea:

-	Objective: We'll create a hierarchy of Region -> State sales Goal/Main idea: User can drill down and break the sales down by region and state.
+		Effectively we're creating two chart views; users can drill down and break the sales down by region and state.
-		Effectively we're making TWO VIEWS for the chart:
-		Default/Parent vs Detailed/Child View (I'll be referring to it as parent and child level.)
+		Think: Default/Parent vs Detailed/Child View (I'll refer to it as parent and child level.)
 			NOTE: If we had a ZIP field, we could break it down further to Region -> state -> Zip (if provided)

+	Action:
-		First we'll create a hierarchy on our Visual.
+		Step 1: Create a hierarchy on our Visual.
-			In the X-Axis, we see the field "Region"
+			In the X-Axis, add "State" field from Data Pane by dragging it underneath "Region" field.
-			Add "State" field underneath Region

-		Under Visual Headers (Similar to Excel Chart Tools), we now see the drill down tools to the left of the filter Clicking "Drill Up" shows the parent level.
+		Result: Visual Headers (Similar to Excel Chart Tools) shows the drill down tools (to the left of the filter).
+			Clicking "Drill Up" shows the parent level.
 			Clicking "Go to Next Level in the hierarchy" will show every states sales

-		The point is to save canvas space by using one chart that can switch back and forth between all the regions and states, instead of creating two separate charts.
+	As a result, we've created a hierarchy with the point to save canvas space; we use one chart to switch back and forth between all the regions and states, instead of creating two separate charts.

-		NOTE: By default, clicking a region bar displays the table data for that region.
+	By default, clicking a region bar displays the table data for that region.

-		To turn this drilldown feature off, go to Data/Drill contextual tab, & deselect the option 'Data point table'
+	Task: 	Turn this drilldown feature off by going to Data/Drill contextual tab, & deselect the option 'Data point table'

-	Drillthrough is a page navigation experience that takes you from one page to another plus applies a set of filters to page navigated to.
-	Expand is a way to navigate down a level using the hierarchy controls.
+	Result: We've enabled drill-down mode so that clicking a bar no longer shows a table or standard highlight.

-	Task: Enable Drill Down Mode to explore sales by state within regions:
+	Task: 	Enable Drill Down Mode to expand regional sales:
+		2 ways:

-		Click "Enable drill down" in the Chart tools (Another way of doing it: Select Chart -> Data/Drill Tab -> Drill Actions Group -> Drill Down Button)
+			1st way: Click "Enable drill down" in the Chart tools 2nd way: Select Chart -> Data/Drill Tab -> Drill Actions Group -> Drill Down Button

-	Result: We've enabled drill down mode & no longer does clicking on a bar leads to a data point table or a standard highlight.

-	NOTE:	WHAT IF USER DONT KNOW THERES A DRILL DOWN???
+	Student Q: 	What if a user doesn't know that there's a DRILL DOWN??
-	EX:	Add an INFORMATION SHAPE via Insert -> Buttons -> Information.
+	Answer:		We can add an INFORMATION SHAPE via Insert -> Buttons -> Information to notify them.

-	Q: You need to create a new hierarchy in Power BI Desktop.
-	What should you do first?

-	A: To create a new hierarchy in Power BI Desktop, you must select Create hierarchy from the Model view or Report view.
-	NO DRAG/DROP!

 	- (Optional More practice) -
 	Optional Excercise #1:
-	Create a Quarter Sales chart and enable drill-down on the X-axis to go from Quarter -> Month -> Day.
+		Create a Quarter Sales chart.
+		Enable drill-down on the X-axis to go from Quarter -> Order Date[Month] -> Order Date[Day].
-		(This can be done by including order date field)
+		(This can be done by expanding Order date field)

 		Solution:
+			Top level: Sales by Year
+			Drill down: Sales by Order Month (within that year) Drill down again: Sales by Order Day (within that month)

 			- x axis -
 			Quarter
 			Order Date
 			  Month
 			  Day

-			Top level: Sales by Year
-			Drill down: Sales by Month (within that year)
-			Drill down again: Sales by Day (within that month)

 	Optional Excercise #2:
-		Used the Group we created and place it at the highest level above Quarter.
+		In the last example with the 2 groups we created (1st half of year & 2nd half of year), place it at the highest level above Quarter.

 	Recap: Understand:
 		- interactivity